 - Cancer of the mouth or neck

-- Weakness of the mouth/neck muscles due to other illness
+- Weakness of the mouth or neck muscles

 When someone is being considered for a PEG tube placement, their life expectancy and quality of life after the tube is placed are always assessed to see if the procedure is appropriate.

-3. The PEG tube is then inserted carefully through the cut in the skin and into the stomach.
+4. The doctor then carefully puts the PEG tube through the skin and into the stomach.